GED® Science Practice Test (25 Questions)

 How to Prepare for the GED Science Test

-What makes it tricky to study for GED science is it has a lot of branches.
+What makes it tricky to study for science is it has a lot of branches.
 You have biology, physics, and many other branches.
 Given these various topics, just deciding where to start might already prove to be difficult.
-Thankfully, our GED science practice tests and online classes include the most important topics that you will encounter in the actual exam.
-Our GED guide will help you study all the topics you need to know to ace the GED science test.
+Thankfully, our GED science practice tests and online GED classes include the most important topics that you will encounter in the actual exam.
+Our GED guide will help you study all the correct topics you need to know to ace the test.

 Do you have trouble remembering science facts?
-Think science is a fascinating subject, but find it difficult to understand?
-Science doesn’t only require you to memorize information, but it also needs you to analyze and understand concepts.
-At times, you may even need to calculate.
+Think it is a fascinating subject, but find it difficult to understand?
+This subject doesn’t only require you to memorize information, but it also needs you to analyze and comprehend concepts.
+At times, the student may even need to calculate.

 If you’re looking for the easiest way to study for the GED science test, you’ve come to the right place!